PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Abstract

 \section{Abstract}

-Text-to-image diffusion models are well-known for their ability to generate realistic images based on textual prompts.
+Text-to-image diffusion models are well known for their ability to generate realistic images based on textual prompts.
 However, the existing works have predominantly focused on English, lacking support for non-English text-to-image models.
 The most commonly used translation methods cannot solve the generation problem related to language culture, while training from scratch on a specific language dataset is prohibitively expensive.
 In this paper, we are inspired to propose a simple plug-and-play language transfer method based on knowledge distillation.
 All we need to do is train a lightweight MLP-like parameter-efficient adapter (PEA) with only 6M parameters under teacher knowledge distillation along with a small parallel data corpus.
 We are surprised to find that freezing the parameters of UNet can still achieve remarkable performance on the language-specific prompt evaluation set, demonstrating that PEA can stimulate the potential generation ability of the original UNet.
 Additionally, it closely approaches the performance of the English text-to-image model on a general prompt evaluation set.
-Furthermore, our adapter can be used as a plugin to achieve significant results in downstream tasks in cross-lingual text-to-image generation.
-Code will be available at: \url{https://github.com/OPPO-Mente-Lab/PEA-Diffusion}
+Furthermore, our adapter can be used as a plugin to achieve significant results in downstream tasks in cross-lingual text-to-image generation. \keywords{Diffusion models \and Parameter-efficient \and Plug-and-play}